lgaudencio/footy-fever/README.md

 This game will take into consideration the user stories as mentioned above to create a positive UX.
 The users experience will be shown in deeper detail with examples within the below sections.

+## Features

+### Title Section

+* [Pyfiglet](https://pypi.org/project/pyfiglet/0.7/) was installed and import pyfiglet was used to generate ASCII art for the title of the game.

+* The ’Standard’ font was used for the game title as it is large and clear to read, thus the user has clarity on what the game is called.

+* The game title was given a green font, this is so the title stands out and relates it to the game subject.
+Football pitches are green, hence a green coloured title.

+### Main Menu Section

+* Just under the game title, the main menu will be displayed to the user.

+* The main menu will have three option to choose from:
+    1. About The Game
+	2. Game Instructions
+	3. Play Game

+* If the user enters ‘1’ they will be displayed with what the game is about, if the user enters ‘2’ they will given instructions on how to play the game.
+In both options ‘1’ and ‘2’, the user will be instructed to press ‘0’ to return back to the main menu.

+* If the user enters ‘3’, the game will load and then the user will be prompted to enter their name.

+* If the user selects a number that is neither 1, 2 or 3 an error message will be displayed which will state ‘Please enter a number between 1 and 3’.
+This error message will have red text, thus highlighting to the user that they have given an incorrect input.
+The main menu will load again so the user can give a correct input.

 ## Libraries & Technologies Used